AmerisFCI/AmerisWordpress/wp-content/plugins/wp-retina-2x/readme.txt

 3. Check if it works! - if it doesn't, read the FAQ, the tutorial, and check the forums.

 == Changelog ==

+= 4.4.3 =
+* Update: During bulk, doesn't stop in case of errors anymore but display an errors counter.

 = 4.4.1 =
 * Update: Ignore Responsive Images support if the media ID is not existent (in case of broken HTML).